ObelusFamily/Anythink-Market-hhlhc/frontend/readme.md

 ## Getting started

+1. Install dependencies executing: `yarn install`
-To start the app use: `./start.sh` from the frontend directory.
+2. To start the app use: `./start.sh` from the frontend directory.

 Make sure your server is up and running to serve requests.